-- (6) The standards must have been consistently enforced through appropriate disciplinary mechanisms, including, as appropriate, discipline of individuals responsible for the failure to detect an offense.
+- (4) The organization must have taken steps to communicate effectively its standards and procedures to all employees and other agents, e.g., by requiring participation in training programs or by disseminating publications that explain in a practical manner what is required. - (5) The organization must have taken reasonable steps to achieve compliance with its standards, e.g., by utilizing monitoring and auditing systems reasonably designed to detect criminal conduct by its employees and other agents and by having in place and publicizing a reporting system whereby employees and other agents could report criminal conduct by others within the organization without fear of retribution. - (6) The standards must have been consistently enforced through appropriate disciplinary mechanisms, including, as appropriate, discipline of individuals responsible for the failure to detect an offense.
 Adequate discipline of individuals responsible for an offense is a necessary component of enforcement; however, the form of discipline that will be appropriate will be case specific. - (7) After an offense has been detected, the organization must have taken all reasonable steps to respond appropriately to the offense and to prevent further similar offenses including any necessary modifications to its program to prevent and detect violations of law.207

 Because of the wide variety of organizations potentially covered by the guidelines, both in size and type, the Commission recognized that a determination of whether a particular organization had an effective program to prevent and detect violations of law would depend on certain factors, including "the size of the organization," "the likelihood that certain offenses may occur because of the nature of its business," and the organization's prior history.
-The Commission also accounted for the existence of applicable industry practices or standards called for by any applicable governmental regulation.
-The failure to incorporate or follow such practices or standards would "[weigh] against a finding of an effective program to prevent and detect violations of law."
+208 The Commission also accounted for the existence of applicable industry practices or standards called for by any applicable governmental regulation.
+209 The failure to incorporate or follow such practices or standards would "[weigh] against a finding of an effective program to prevent and detect violations of law."
+210

-The guidelines further recognized the importance of an effective program to prevent and detect violations of law by requiring the court to impose a term of probation "if, at the time of sentencing, an organization having 50 or more employees does not have an effective program to prevent and detect violations of law."211 Finally, the guidelines provided that development and implementation of such a program could also be ordered as a condition of probation.212 an individual within high-level personnel of the organization, a person within high-level personnel of the unit of the organization within which the offense was committed where the unit had 200 or more employees, or an individual responsible for the administration or enforcement of a program to prevent and
+The guidelines further recognized the importance of an effective program to prevent and detect violations of law by requiring the court to impose a term of probation "if, at the time of sentencing, an organization having 50 or more employees does not have an effective program to prevent and detect violations of law."
+Finally, the guidelines provided that development and implementation of such a program could also be ordered as a condition of probation.
+212